 At West Coast Dental our highly skilled and certified staff provides patients with stress-free and relaxing visits.
 Whatever you’re coming in for, we’re happy to ensure that your time with us in the office is nothing short of pleasant.

 You can schedule an appointment online or give us a call.
-We offer same-day appointments to fit into your schedule, emergency dental visits, and are even open evenings and weekends.
+Our dentist in Pomona, Baldwin Park, North Hills, or any of our dental clinics near you offer same-day appointments to fit into your schedule, emergency dental visits, and are even open evenings and weekends.

 We love seeing new smiles, and we hope to see yours soon.